elsheraey/search-box-web-challenge/README.md

 - Caching: I didn't tackle this due to a similar reason to the above point.

-Apologies for the confusion.
-Here's the revised README.md section specifically for the test section:

 ## Testing (Added last)

 This repo. comes with a basic set of component tests.
 The tests are implemented using the React Testing Library (RTL) and Jest testing frameworks.